Update: COVID-19 – Your Survival Plan

 No matter where you are, COVID-19 is likely affecting your practice in some way.

-The key to making it through this difficult period with the least damage to your practice is to keep your perspective and plan.
+Even years after Covid-19 first appeared, the key to making it through this difficult period with the least damage to your practice remains keeping your perspective and making a sound plan.
 When farmers lose a crop, they immediately dig in to take advantage of the next planting cycle.
 In this way, they’re able to restore their farm, and their local community, back to normal.

 They know that life is on a cycle and have contingency plans in place.

-This begins with a plan, so you can reopen when it’s safe to do so.
+This begins with a plan, so you can remain open when it’s safe to do so.

 Whether you’re open for business or temporarily closed, consider: